Web-Affan-Farooq/Manzarri/README.md

 - Create a finances section for managing finances
 - Maintain the code for better readability
 - implement push notifications on admin dashboard
-- create notification card for notification display and use vercel notification bar as inspiration
 - create and customize notifications for success and failures .
-- create a zustand state for storing email ,name , isadmin , is blocked ,
-- check in the header is user is admin , or not and render link for admin dashboard
 - Implement header functionality.
 If user is not authorized, the header that's shown can contains options or buttons for login and signup
 - handover the store to ai agent .
 Agent should run the administration in the store as well as warehouse systems
 - Create search product functionality